kevinmcsherry/P2_the_big_race/README.md

   - The deepest testing came from trying to distinguish the distance of the race in relation to the screen size.
 This took quite a long time and changing of code.  *Bug - depending on the size of screen, the cars will travel beyond the finish line, and even screen.
 I added a function to allow for screen size and length of race.

   - The game I chose was particularly difficult when attempting to be responsive.. its generally a tough game to carry out in a small space which can become smaller.
+I spent quite a bit of time and trial and error with different screen sizes and mobile.
+Its definitely not perfect, but its functional across devices and screen sizes.
+The function i wrote to determine race length is :-  function screenWidth() .

   - I tested the product across Browsers without issue.
+I did not carry out the full range of user/feature tests across browser, but instead did 100% on chrome and 50% across browser by cherry picking key tests in regards race.
 [Browser Testing](https://drive.google.com/drive/folders/1EKGSoQa4eIWfCXsbogJ9xxnBe28wmN1-)

   - All offical technical testing was carried out and passed in relation to good scores and without error (Lighthouse, Jshint, CSS validator).
 [Code Testing](https://drive.google.com/drive/folders/1tRKz-6E12cBpUkQMVV4lBziFoajAmrc6)
   **Bug - I was receiving a poor score on Best practise because of the size and ratio of images...
 I had smaller cars, but had to enlarge and use as original size to pass this.
 I think the cars are a bit big.